fabianaapateanu/training-mobile-appium-desktop/README.md

     This window will show through its logs and messages the status of the Appium server.

-2. Appium Inspector
+2. New Session

-    Through the Appium Inspector we want to start an Appium Driver session for the application under test.
+    Through the New Session we want to start an Appium session for the application under test.
-Our goal is to inspect and interact with some of the applications elements.
+Our goal is to inspect and interact with Appium Inspector some of the applications elements.
+This session can use the currently running Appium server, or a new one.

     1. From the server logs window, upper right corner, click the `Start Inspector Session` button:

      ![Alt text](screenshots/InspectorBtn.png?raw=true)

-    2. A new Inspector Session window is opened which has by default selected the option `Automatic Server` which is using the server we just opened (section 1.)
+    2. A New Session window is opened which has by default selected the option `Automatic Server` which is using the server we just opened (section 1.)

      ![Alt text](screenshots/NewSession.png?raw=true)